 What causes people to stay or leave their church?
+What can keep people coming back to church?
 It’s a question that’s spawned hundreds of articles, books and arguments, but it’s also a question that—for many—is personal.
 I grew up in a Christian high school and college and have at least a dozen friends who no longer consider themselves Christian.

 According to new Gallup research, the answer is simple: They stopped seeing the church as a relevant source of spiritual truth.
 When adults who attended church growing up were asked why they stopped, the top three answers were because they “prefer to worship on their own,” “don’t like organized religion” and “aren’t very religious.”